American Bus Association: Members

 The organization has four types of members:

-Motorcoach Operators - Companies that own motorcoaches and provide privately contracted services such as charters, tours, sightseeing, scheduled service, airport express service, school bus service, and/or local receptive operations.
+Motorcoach Operators: companies that possess motorcoaches and offer a range of privately contracted services.
+These services may include charters, tours, sightseeing expeditions, scheduled service routes, airport express transportation, school bus operations, and/or local receptive services.
 (The membership does not include public transport bus services.)

-Tour Operators - Companies that organize tours without owning equipment.
-They offer packaged travel by arranging transportation for hotels, attractions and other travel suppliers.
-Their tours are primarily to locations away from the company's hometown.
+Tour Operators: companies that organize tours without owning equipment.
+They offer travel packages by arranging for transportation to hotels, attractions and other travel suppliers.

-Travel Industry Members - Tourism-related companies and organizations that work in partnership with the North American motorcoach industry.
+Travel Industry Members: tourism-related companies and organizations that work in partnership with the North American motorcoach industry.
 They include travel and tourism companies, convention and visitor bureaus, destination marketing organizations, accommodations, attractions, food service organizations, and tourism service professionals such as receptive operators who specialize in tour planning for a local area.

-Associate Members - Manufacturers and suppliers of buses and bus-related products and services.
+Associate Members: manufacturers and suppliers of buses and bus-related products and services.